-04. June 2021 | Position
+07 June 2022 | Position

-The EU itself orients its trade strategy to the principle of an “open strategic autonomy”: The EU must be brought in good shape for the changing global environment without putting its openness into question.
-All the same, the EU’s processes for trade agreements are comparatively lengthy.
+Within the framework of the World Trade Organization (WTO), the German chemical and pharmaceutical industry has successfully integrated itself in global markets and the international division of labour.
+This trade order has eroded gradually in recent years, and we are yet to see a new regulatory framework emerge.
+The EU orients its trade strategy to the principle of an “open strategic autonomy”: The EU must be brought in good shape for the changing global environment without throwing its openness into question.
+The EU’s processes for trade agreements are sadly too long-winded.
 The agreement with the South American common market “Mercosur” is ready for ratification but on hold, while facts are being created in Asia with two major trade agreements (RCEP and CPTPP).

 THE VCI IS CALLING FOR THE FOLLOWING

 - Open markets and modern trade rules – instead of going it alone and implementing protectionist policies

 Germany and the EU should work for open markets and fair competition rules – and against protectionism.
 Climate protection, food, healthcare, and prosperity all depend on free, rules-based trade.
 The WTO provides an important basis for this, but it needs to be modernised or supplemented.